jeffchen006/russol-alpha/README.md

 # The following is my attempt to execute it locally

+Note the authors' github repo is not as good as their artifact uploaded to zenodo.
+So here I merge the two.

+While they are doing an amazing job, I think they should have done a better job at maintaining their git repo.

 # Getting started

 Our artifact is provided as a Docker image, which can be run using any recent version of [Docker](https://docs.docker.com/get-docker/).
 Please start by unzipping the `sources.zip` file to the root of the artifact, such that running `ls sources/russol-alpha` from the root of the artifact succeeds.